Charles1RM/hello-world/README.md

 # hello-world
 Just another repository

-So herte is where we put our readme text
+So here is where we put our readme text